vickykumarui/competitiveProgramingusingJs/dataStructure/graph/readme.md

 Undirected graph - There is no direction on edges(connection) between two node/vertices Directed graph - There is direction on edges(connection) Weighted graph -  when there is weight assigned to graph

+Storing graphs - There are two common ways to store graphs

+1. Adjacency Matrics
+2. Adjacency List